TryItOnline/cixl/README.md

 1348
 ```

-Moving on to instantiating records.
+Moving on to instantiating records:

 ```
 use: cx;